Bees' Cliff - (CAUTION)

 Concerning hyenas and baboons, it is not unlikely that these could become dangerous if seriously provoked in a distressing situation.
 In addition, the probability of danger increases if these animals believe that their young are threatened, for example, by a person accidentally treating the animal's young as a cuddly pet.
 It is, therefore, appropriate to back away if a young animal seeks contact.

-The Caution Of attacking Bees
+The Caution of Attacking Bees

 There are frequent occasions worldwide when children throw stones into high-lying wild bee communities, thereby provocating the beehives to attack other innocent hikers or tourists.
-Therefore, pay attention to these busy young children because they can, with typical mischievous behaviour, even start a bee swarm's aggressiveness by stone-throwing from the opposite side of the canyon.
-However, the hazardousness of Bees' challenge is that these attacks are unexpectedly aggressive and often have serious consequences.14.
-Waterfalls and Hidden Arches.
+Therefore, pay attention to these busy young children because they can, with typical mischievous behaviour, even start a bee swarm's aggressiveness by stone-throwing from the opposite side of the Canyon.
+However, Bees' challenge is hazardous because these attacks are unexpectedly aggressive and often have serious consequences.

 The gorge under Bees' Cliff is a breakthrough deep and creates hidden mountain arches and deep baths behind Juniper trees before its fall.
 The paths up to Bees' Cliff (14) offer several options; the northern hillside of (36), (38 -39) - (15-16) and (41), where Podocarpus and Juniper trees give strong reason to consider both vegetation and purging water.